MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 You should always specify the initial prompt activity to send the user.

-Specifying a retry prompt is useful when the user's input can fail to validate, either because it is in a format that the prompt can not parse, such as "tomorrow" for a number prompt, or the input fails a validation criteria.
+Specifying a retry prompt is useful for when the user's input fails to validate, either because it is in a format that the prompt can not parse, such as "tomorrow" for a number prompt, or the input fails a validation criteria.
 In this case, if no retry prompt was provided, the prompt will use the initial prompt activity to re-prompt the user for input.

 For a choice prompt, you should always provide the list of available choices.